decorative image for blog on ibm i modernization showing an old server on fire and new server performing well

 Back to top

-Why should I bother with modernization?
+Why should I bother with IBM i modernization?
 My apps are running just fine and no one is complaining.
 Yeah, right.
 There are several reasons including recruitment of skills, operational efficiency, better technologies, and others.
 But I’d rather let the examples speak for themselves.

 Back to top